 4) Identify Gaps in the Use Cases

-Now that you've compiled a list of various use cases, it's time to start thinking about how current products/solutions in the market address these use cases and whether or not there are any gaps or room for improvement.
+Now that you've compiled a list of various use cases, it's time to thinking about how current products/solutions in the market address these use cases and whether or not there are any gaps or room for improvement.

 Taking a step back, it's good to look down your left column of users/customers and think about the qualities that are special to each one of them.